Burke & Hare’s Last Victim | The Last Days of Margaret Docherty

 Books About Burke And Hare

-I have just two on my bookshelves, one by the authority on Burke and Hare, a man called Owen Dudley Edwards and another by one of my favourite authors, Brian Bailey.
+I have just two on my bookshelves, one by the authority on Burke and Hare, Owen Dudley Edwards, and another by one of my favourite authors, Brian Bailey.

 For that reason, I chose Brian Bailey’s ‘Burke and Hare: The Year of The Ghouls‘ (Available via Amazon).
 Bailey’s book is more the type that I can sit down and actually read, rather than use as a reference guide.